discoverydev/my-boxen.old/README.md

 * Stash machine
 * Jenkins Slave machine:

-## Discovery Boxen
+## Development machine

-This is a customized Boxen script for configuring a Discovery development environment.
-Including the option to configure build machine (Jenkins/Nexus/Stash)
+The standard development machine is managed via a customized Boxen script.
+The following steps are required for all Discovery Development machines.

 ### Prerequisite